pgorman/dangerjaunt/minirules.md

 It classifies encounters as roughly easy, hard, or deadly for a particular party.
 The point system can also assign treasure values for encounters.

-Calculate the point value of the player character party by summing points for the following:
+Calculate the Challenge Rating (CR) of the player character party by summing points for the following:

 - 1 point per hit die
 - 2 points per character with plate mail (or better)